cortes-ciriano-lab/savana/README.md

---mapq| Minimum MAPQ of reads to consider (default=0) --min_support| Minimum supporting reads for a variant (default=3) --min_af| Minimum allele-fraction (AF) for a variant (default=0.01) --cna_resuce| Copy number abberation output file for this sample (used to rescue variants) --cna_rescue_distance| Maximum distance from a copy number abberation for a variant to be rescued by it --threads| Number of threads to use (default is maximum available)
+--mapq| Minimum MAPQ of reads to consider (default=0) --min_support| Minimum supporting reads for a variant (default=3) --min_af| Minimum allele-fraction (AF) for a variant (default=0.01) --inv_artefact_distance| Maximum distance between inversion breakpoints to be considered an artefact when --keep_inv_artefact is not set (default=200)
+--cna_resuce| Copy number abberation output file for this sample (used to rescue variants) --cna_rescue_distance| Maximum distance from a copy number abberation for a variant to be rescued by it --threads| Number of threads to use (default is maximum available)